-Where does Measure A money go?
+Where do Measure A funds go?

-It is dependent on location.
+The allocation of Measure A funds is dependent on location.
 Measure A is expended differently in each of Riverside County's three subregions: Western Riverside County, Coachella Valley, and Palo Verde Valley.

 Western County